ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 ### Lesson formatting

-Episodes files are [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
+Episodes are [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
 If you are making a new episode or contributing to existing ones, please make sure the content conforms to the [Carpentries lesson formatting][swc-lesson-formatting].

 We also, recommend using a linter to check errors in Markdown files.
 For example, a [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) can be installed as an extension in [Visual Studio Code](https://code.visualstudio.com/).